BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 Each slot weighting must be a whole number and positive.

+You can also use weightings to ignore slots.
+This can be done by assigning a value of 0 for the desired slot.

 ## Attributes

 The following attributes are available on each sensor